Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ## Windows Malware Scanner | Python, Windows, csv

 The motivating idea of this project was to automate file-based malware scanning of Windows Operating Systems.
-In short, the algorithm reads a database of known malware names from a '.csv' file, compiles these into a malware signature list, and scans the local computer’s file system for matches.
-If any are found they get flagged as potential threats, and logged in an output text file for further analysis.

 [Link](./malware_scanner.md)